Jean-MarcHarvengt/T-COMPUTER/README.md

 # Assembly
 Location and values for the components are printed on the PCB.<br>
-Respect the polarity for the electrolitic capacitors (the dot indicates the +) and the IC (the dot is pin 1).<br>
+Respect the polarity for of electrolytic capacitors (dot indicates the +) and the IC (dot is pin 1).<br>
 Follow the step procedure below and test between the steps:
 - before starting anything,
   -  solder the PSRAM chip on the teensy 4.1 board and test it
-     - use the sketch provided by the project
+     - use the sketch provided by the PJRC project
-  - solder the header pins of the teensy (classic male header pins), including the 5 usb header pins (I use female low profile personally)
+  - solder the header pins of the teensy (classic male header pins), including the 1x5 usb header pins (I use female low profile personally)
-  - program the teensy with one of the VGA emulator in /bin
+  - after that, program the teensy with one of the VGA emulator in /bin
-- step 1:
+- step 1: VGA out + keys
   - solder all smd resistors
-  - solder the 4 switches of D-PAD at the right of the keyboard
+  - solder the 4 switches of the direction D-PAD at the right of the keyboard
   - solder the VGA connector
-  - solder the Teensy 4.1
+  - solder the Teensy 4.1 (use female header as socket, don't solder directly!!!)
-  - power the teensy => test DPAD and VGA output
+  - power the teensy over micro usb and test
-- step 2:
+- step 2: sound out + keyboard
   - solder the PT8211 IC
   - solder all smd capacitors (respect polariry for the electrolytes)
   - solder all keys of the keyboard + the 2 user keys
   - solder the audio connector
-  - power the teensy => test AUDIO and all keys
+  - power the teensy over micro usb and test
-- step 3:
+- step 3: USB + joystick
   - solder the joystick DB9 connector
   - solder the ST and ILI header pins (female pins)
   - solder the joyext header pins (female pins)
   - solder the USB connector + USB header pins on the PCB (2 females pins on top of each other)
   - connect the Teensy USB header to the PCB USB header pins using wires
-  - power the teensy => test USB and joystick
+  - power the teensy over micro usb and test
-- step 4:
+- step 4: TFT display
   - connect the TFT display
   - program the teensy with one of the TFT emulator in /bin
-  - power the teensy => test the display
+  - power the teensy over micro usb and test
 - step 5 (optional):
   - solder the power switch
   - solder the battery to the USB charger PCB
   - glue the USB charger PCB at the back of the T-COMPUTER board and solder the power pins
   - glue the battery at the back of the T-COMPUTER board
+  - DISCONNECT!!!!!!! the teensy micro usb and pull power switch down